gmc-code/PC-using-RTD/docs/setup/VSCode.rst

 * In VSCode, click the Extensions icon in the left side bar.
 * Type ``reStructuredText Syntax highlighting`` into the search box.
 * Install reStructuredText Syntax highlighting extension.
+* This provides syntax highlighting and document symbols for reStructuredText

 ----